jsschaf/MovieRecGenerator/README.md

 ```
 Ensure that the environment is using Python 3.7, otherwise some libraries will not be included (i.e. textblob).

+Partial preprocessing is done to each tweet, primarily removing stopwords and stemming.
+The movies have been already provided a list of keywords that succinctly describe each movie.

+When implementing the TF-IDF vector space model, the "query" is the individual tweets and the "documents" are the movies and their associated keywords.
+Cosine similarity scores are used to determine which movies to suggest for a given user's tweet.

 The printed result is a dictionary of the original tweets to their corresponding suggested movie IDs and its TF-IDF-based cosine similarity scores.

 To learn what the actual movie is, you will need to find the corresponding movie with that ID in movies.json.